Contribute to facilitating person-centred assessment, planning, implementation and review

 Core ideas you must understand for this topic

-• Infection prevention and control: Using standard precautions like hand hygiene, PPE, and safe disposal of waste to reduce the spread of infections.
+• Infection prevention and control: Understanding standard precautions such as hand hygiene, use of personal protective equipment (PPE), and safe disposal of waste to prevent the spread of infections.

 Learning Objectives